Floorp-Projects/Floorp/mobile/android/fenix/README.md

 * Localization happens on [Pontoon](https://pontoon.mozilla.org/projects/firefox-for-android/).
 Please get in touch with delphine (at) mozilla (dot) com directly for more information.

-**Beginners!** - Watch out for [Issues with the "Good First Issue" label](https://github.com/mozilla-mobile/fenix/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
-These are easy bugs that have been left for first timers to have a go, get involved and make a positive contribution to the project!
+**Beginners!** - Visit [Codetribute's Fenix page](https://codetribute.mozilla.org/projects/fenix).
+These are easy bugs that have been left for first timers to have a go at, get involved and make a positive contribution to the project!

 ## I want to open a Pull Request!